Research on Learning in Formal and Informal Settings

 AISL Reviewers Needed

-If you are interested in reviewing AISL proposals for the 2017 submission, please submit a brief CV and a 2-4 sentence description of your experience related to learning in informal environments, including (as applicable) disciplinary, methods, theory, and age group experience, to DRLAISL@nsf.gov.
+If you are interested in reviewing AISL proposals, please submit a brief CV and a 2-4 sentence description of your experience related to learning in informal environments, including (as applicable) disciplinary, methods, theory, and age group experience, to DRLAISL@nsf.gov.